adhamelsaid997/Thera_AI/README.md

 4.  the_model: contains the ipynb to run the model.
 5. Trained_model: contains the fine-tuning phase of the model.
 6. Website: contains the user interface files (html, css, js).
-7. TheraAI.mp4: a video showing an example using ThearAI.
+7. TheraAI.mp4: a video showing an example using TheraAI.

 Team members:
 1. Adham EL-Sayed Fahmy